lando22/agents.json/README.md

   f.write(agents_file.json())

-# use OpenAI agent to create a plan to carry out the user request and read the sites agents.json, which inlcudes instructions for how to navigate the site
+# use OpenAI agent to create a plan to carry out the user request and read the site agents.json, which includes instructions for how to navigate the site
 response = client.chat.completions.create(
   model="gpt-3.5-turbo-0125",
   messages=[